 Mill Ford School is fully committed to keeping our pupils safe.
-Safeguarding means keeping everyone safe from harm such as abuse, bullying, discrimination, hate crimes or harassment, including peer on peer sexual harassment and abuse.
+Safeguarding means keeping everyone safe from harm such as abuse, bullying, discrimination, hate crimes or harassment, including child on child sexual harassment and abuse.
 Safeguarding also includes keeping children and young people safe from on line abuse, bullying and risks to their health and safety.

 We acknowledge that in a complex special school environment where many students require regular adult support and interventions to stay safe that this can be particularly challenging.
-Therefore we have a robust and varied team of trained staff to support as Designated Senior Leaders (DSLs) for Safeguarding.
+Therefore, we have a robust and varied team of trained staff to support as Designated Senior Leaders (DSLs) for Safeguarding.
 Our Head Teacher Claire Wills is also our Designated Safeguarding Lead and Simon Payne, Deputy Head Teacher, Robyn Becker Assistant Head and Celina Assistant Head are our Deputy Designated Safeguarding Leads.
-Shana Marsh and Konrad Chrzanowski are our Governor Safeguarding Leads
+Karen Dark is our Governor Safeguarding Lead.

 We also support our pupils to understand how to keep themselves safe and therefore safeguarding is at the heart of our curriculum design.
 We support our pupils to be as independent as they can be, in a safe manner.
 Our curriculum includes things like person care and road safety, among many other life skills.
 Our relationships and sex education also teaches pupils about consent and boundaries, as well as healthy and respectful relationships. through So Safe.
 When pupils are at the age and stage to learn about the following, this becomes part of their curriculum, among many other things:

 Stereotyping, prejudice and equality

 How to recognise an abusive relationship, including coercive and controlling behaviour

 What is sexual harassment and sexual violence and why these are unacceptable

 What rape, grooming, domestic violence, honour based violence (including Forced marriage and FGM) are and how to recognise them